Page Menu

-The main warning signs of anal cancer are rectal pain, itching and bleeding, as well as changes in bowel movements, such as unusually narrow stools.
-Hemorrhoids, which are painful clusters of inflamed veins in the rectum and anus, can produce many of the same symptoms as anal cancer.
-While hemorrhoids are not usually a precursor to cancer – and are far more common – these symptoms should still be promptly brought to the attention of a physician, who can pinpoint the cause and provide an accurate diagnosis and appropriate treatment, if necessary.
+The main warning signs of anal cancer are rectal pain, itching and bleeding and changes in bowel movements, such as unusually narrow stools.
+Hemorrhoids, which are painful clusters of inflamed veins in the rectum and anus, can produce many of the same symptoms.
+Although hemorrhoids are not usually a precursor to anal cancer—and are also far more common—these symptoms should still be promptly brought to the attention of a physician.

 What causes hemorrhoids?